-In the rush to publish more content, you end up leaving many pages without any internal links pointing to them, making it hard to users to find them.
+In the rush to publish more content and build more pages, you end up leaving many pages without any internal links pointing to them, making it hard to users to find them.
 We call these orphan pages.
 You might be aware of this term.
 But are orphan pages bad for SEO?

 Some orphan pages are fine, such as landing pages, job pages, and email capture pages.
 You probably don’t want the search engines to pick up these low-value pages.
 However, you do want Google and Bing to index and rank your latest product page or blog post.

 So while orphan pages aren’t necessarily bad for SEO, you should treat them with care.
 Come with us as we explore orphan pages and their SEO impact.

 What exactly are orphan pages?

 Imagine launching a new product page or blog post on your website.
 But, you forget to add any internal links from other existing pages.
 In the case of a blog post, you’ve probably set up your website to display the latest posts on the blog page automatically, creating an internal link.

 But your new product page might be left out in the cold alone.
 Unless you’re directing users to either page using social media, an email, or telling them about it, they won’t find them.
 We call these orphan pages.

 Having multiple orphan pages that aren’t easily found, isn’t just bad for users, they make it harder for search engines to discover, index, and rank them.
 Of course, Google, Bing, et al, use sitemaps to discover new pages.